-Ian Robertson, PhD is a neuropsychologist and the author of The Winner Effect: The Neuroscience of Success and Failure.
-He holds the Chair in Psychology at Trinity College Dublin.
-He was formerly a senior scientist at the MRC Cognition and Brain Sciences Unit and a fellow of Hughes Hall, University of Cambridge.
-He is a Visiting Professor at University College London and Bangor University and is a Visiting Scientist at the Rotman Research Institute, University of Toronto.
+Ian Robertson, Ph.D., is a neuropsychologist.
+He is the author of The Stress Test: How Pressure Can Make You Stronger and Sharper and The Winner Effect: The Neuroscience of Success and Failure.
+He is the T. Boone Pickens Distinguished Research Professor at the University of Texas in Dallas, and holds a visiting professorship at the University of Toronto.
+He is the former Chair in Psychology at Trinity College Dublin.
+He was also a senior scientist at the MRC Cognition and Brain Sciences Unit and a fellow of Hughes Hall, University of Cambridge.
 A trained clinical psychologist (Institute of Psychiatry, London), he holds a Ph.D. in neuropsychology from the University of London.
 His research focuses on behavior change and brain plasticity; he has more than 200 published books and articles, including in Nature, Brain, Journal of Neuroscience and Psychological Bulletin.
 A former science writer for the London Times, his multiply-translated popular science books include Mind Sculpture: Unlocking Your Brain's Untapped Potential and The Mind’s Eye: How Images and Language Teach Us How to See.